aaliyahraquel/dojo-blog/README.md

-A simple blog web application where users can view, add and delete blogs from a local database.
+A simple blog, react web application where users can view, add and delete blogs from a local database.

 To run application: